qulle/wikis/wiki-developer-commands.md

-# Useful commands to know when coding.
+# Useful commands to know when coding

 ## C#
 ### View compiled C# IL code
 Compiling csharp code produces IL (CIL) code.
 The following command opens an application that can display the compiled IL (CIL) code.
 Note, might require a developer command prompt to find the command.
+There is also two other tools for this purpose `ILSpy` and `dnspy`, not installed by default.
 ```
 $ ildasm
 ```